typelift/Basis/README.md

 It Gets Better!
 ===============

 Swift provides an excellent opportunity to not just witness, but actually understand, the formalization of many seemingly "complex" and abstract algebraic structures without having to learn Haskell or ML or any of the other famous FP languages.
 The documentation of types in this repository serves as a way to de-serialize a lot of the complex terms and jargon you may come across in these languages.
 If, for any reason, the documentation is too dense or unreadable, it means this library is failing one of its unit tests!
-Claritication or rewrites of documentation to serve the broader community is a priority and a promise.
-Any questions or comments may be directed in issues, or pull requests if you feel you can word it better.
+Clarification or rewrites of documentation to serve the broader community are a priority and a promise.
+Any questions or comments should be made into issues, or pull requests if you feel you can word it better.

 Let's make the world a bit less scary.